 - The requestor’s signature (if the request is written).

-The deadline to request that a vote-by-mail ballot be mailed is no later than 5 p.m. on the 6th day before the election.
+The deadline to request that a vote-by-mail ballot be mailed is no later than 5 p.m. on the 10th day before the election.
 However, the ballot must still be received by the Supervisor of Elections no later than 7 p.m. on Election Day if the voted ballot is to count.
 Exceptions exist for overseas military and civilian voters.
-See Military/Overseas Citizens Voting
+See Military/Overseas Citizens Voting for further information.

 Who Can Pick Up a Vote-by-Mail Ballot